Vaccine Plan & Metrics

 Through the Office of Community Affairs, the County partners with over 30 organizations providing vaccine information to our most vulnerable neighborhoods.
 We also host nine Health Equity Initiatives to ensure dialogue in racial/ethnic, LGBTQ+, and spirituality affinity groups about the vaccine.
 We plan to expand partnerships to support trusted messengers in their outreach, as we learn directly from their expertise and community learnings.

 Given that many of our hard to reach residents do not have access to or use technology, we are enlisting local partners, leaders and media to publicize key updates.
-Additionally, many residents will be notified by their employers and employment sector associations.
-This will be critical with hard-to-reach populations such as farmworkers.

 How we will know how we are doing: